albrow/zoom/README.md

 go test ./test -bench .
 ```

+You can use the same flags as above to change the network, address, and database used.

 You should see some runtimes for various operations.
 If you see an error or if the build fails, please
 [open an issue](https://github.com/stephenalexbrowne/zoom/issues/new).